paulhaufe/farmbot-pcbs/guides/pcb-manufacturing/readme.md

-# farmduino-pcb-howto
+# Farmduino Manufacturing Notes
-A guide to manufacture Farmduino device on your own
-## Instruction for PCB assembly manufacturers
 The gerber files do not contain designators for all through-hole components.
 That's why manufacturers will have a hard time to locate the correct location on the board for these components.
+This guide illustrates the right spots on the board for all through-holes.

 ![Overview](/guides/pcb-manufacturing/overview.png "Overview")